-Intel Core i3 CPUs have a come along way in terms of their performance.
-So much so that the current gen Core i3s are comparable to both performance and core count to Intel Core i7s released not so long ago.
+Intel Core i3 CPUs have come a long way in terms of their performance.
+So much so that the current-gen Core i3s are comparable to both performance and core count to the Intel Core i7s released recently.
 Which begs the question, how many cores does an i3 have?

-Intel Core i3 CPUs are considered as the stepping stone into the performance grade CPUs.
-They basically open up the doors to editing and designing for professionals as well as to gaming for enthusiasts.
+Intel Core i3 CPUs are considered the stepping stone into performance-grade CPUs.
+They open up the doors to editing and designing for professionals and gaming for enthusiasts.

-In the following text I will talk in detail about how many cores AND threads an Intel Core i3 typically can have for both desktop and laptop platforms as well as compare their performance.
+In the following text, I will talk in detail about how many cores AND threads an Intel Core i3 typically can have for desktop and laptop platforms and compare their performance.

 Also Read: How Many Cores Does an i5 Have?